content-left-bg.png

 The National Children's Education and Care Workforce Strategy (2022–31) supports the recruitment, retention, sustainability and quality of the sector workforce.

-Facilitated by ACECQA, national sector stakeholders and all Australian governments have co-designed 'Shaping Our Future', a ten-year workforce strategy to help ensure a sustainable, high-quality children's education and care workforce.
+Facilitated by ACECQA, national sector stakeholders and all Australian governments have co-designed 'Shaping Our Future', a 10-year workforce strategy to help ensure a sustainable, high-quality children's education and care workforce.

-The implementation and evaluation plan to support and guide efforts to achieve the objectives of the National Workforce Strategy—Shaping our Future—supports and complements areas of action and commitments outlined in other national strategies, including those which support the Closing the Gap Agreement such as the Early Childhood Care and Development Sector Strengthening Plan (PDF, 533KB).
+The implementation and evaluation plan to support and guide efforts to achieve the objectives of the National Workforce Strategy—Shaping Our Future—supports and complements areas of action and commitments outlined in other national strategies, including those which support the Closing the Gap Agreement such as the national Early Childhood Care and Development Policy Partnership.

 WebPartZone2_1